Juan Escoiquiz: Life at court

+When Ferdinand later found out that Godoy had advised against his marriage to Princess Maria Antonia of Naples in October 1802, his dislike increased even further, believing that Godoy did not want the question of succession to be settled in his favour.
+When his parents showered Godoy with honours, including the title of Highness, Ferdinand saw it as a personal insult.
+In his Mémoires, Godoy said that Ferdinand was "doomed at an early age to feel no affection for anyone", but that Escoiquiz had "seized upon the moral faculties of his pupil like an unclean insect which sticks to the bud of a rose" and made Ferdinand suspicious and distrusting.

-He had a large share in the conspiracy of the Escorial which was detected on 28 October 1807.
+He had a large share in the El Escorial Conspiracy which was detected on 28 October 1807.
 He was imprisoned and sent for trial with other conspirators.
-But as they had appealed to Napoleon, who would not suffer his name to be mentioned, the government had to allow the matter to be quieted, and the prisoners were acquitted.
-After the outbreak at Aranjuez on 17 March 1808, in which he had a share, he became one of the most trusted advisers of Ferdinand.
+But as they had appealed to Napoleon, who did not want his name to be mentioned, the government had to allow the matter to be quieted, and the prisoners were acquitted.
+After the Tumult of Aranjuez on 17 March 1808, in which he had a share, he became one of the most trusted advisers of Ferdinand.
 The new king's decision to go to meet Napoleon at Bayonne was largely inspired by him.
-In 1814 Escoiquiz published at Madrid his Idea Sencilla de las razones que motivaron el viage del Rey Fernando VII a Bayona ("Honest representation of the causes which inspired the journey of King Ferdinand VII to Bayonne").

-It is a valuable historical document, and contains a singularly vivid account of an interview with Napoleon.
-Escoiquiz was far too firmly convinced of his ingenuity and merits to conceal the delusions and follies of himself and his associates.
-He displays his own vanity, frivolity and futile cleverness with much unconscious humour, but, it is only fair to allow, with some literary dexterity.
 When the Spanish royal family was imprisoned by Napoleon, Escoiquiz remained with Ferdinand at Valençay.
-In 1813 he published at Bourges a translation of John Milton's Paradise Lost.

 When Ferdinand was released in 1814 he came back to Madrid in the hope that his ambition would now be satisfied, but the king was tired of him, and was moreover resolved never to be subjected by any favorite.
 After a very brief period of office in 1815 he was sent as a prisoner to Murcia.
 Though he was afterwards recalled, he was again exiled to Ronda, where he died on 27 November 1820.